Separable overpartition classes and excludant sizes of an overpartition: Introduction

 In \cite{Andrews-Newman-2019}, Andrews and Newman undertook a combinatorial study of the minimal excludant of a partition, which was earlier introduced by Grabner and Knopfmacher \cite{Grabner-Knopfmacher-2006} under the name ``smallest gap".
-The minimal excludant of a partition $\pi$ is the smallest positive integer that does not appear in $\pi$.
-Inspired by the minimal excludant of a partition, Chern \cite{Chern-2021} investigated the maximal excludant of a partition.
-The maximal excludant of a partition $\pi$ is the largest nonnegative integer smaller than the largest part of $\pi$ that does not appear in $\pi$.
+The minimal excludant of a partition $\pi$ is the smallest positive integer that is not a part of $\pi$, denoted $mex(\pi)$.
+For $n\geq 0$, they defined